How Much Does It Cost to Build a Pool?

-A backyard pool is a perfect way to cool off during those hot summer months—or year-round if you’re lucky enough to live in a climate that allows it.
+A backyard pool is a perfect place to cool off during those hot summer months—or year-round for those lucky enough to live in a climate that allows it.
 While some will search online for “swimming pool near me,” others prefer a pool right in their own backyard.
-You may be interested in getting a pool in your backyard, but how much does it cost to build a pool?
-According to HomeAdvisor, the cost ranges from $16,441 to $44,198, with the national average at $29,638.
-Inground pools can range from $36,750 to $66,500, and above-ground pools can run from $700 to $3,600.
-If you’re interested in a custom pool with luxury add-ons, the price can jump to $100,000 or more.
-Excavation and labor costs make up between 25 and 50 percent of the total cost to build a pool.
+Many homeowners are interested in getting a pool in their backyard, but how much does it cost to build a pool?
+According to HomeAdvisor and Angi, the cost ranges from $700 to $125,000, with the national average cost to build a pool coming in at $36,000.
+Inground pools can range from $41,750 to $80,000, and above-ground pools can run from $700 to $5,000.
+For those who are interested in a custom pool with luxury add-ons, the price can jump to $125,000 or more.
+Excavation and labor costs make up between 25 percent and 50 percent of the total cost to build a pool.

 Calculating how much it costs to build a pool depends on several factors.
-Prices can differ from the national average due to pool size, shape, type, pool location, labor costs, permit fees, excavation costs, landscaping, materials, and filtration.
+Prices can differ from the national average due to pool size, shape, type, location, labor costs, permit fees, excavation costs, landscaping, materials, and filtration.

 Labor and Permits